Overview

 Steps

 Calculate your daily calorie target.
-Use the TDEE Calculator to estimate your Total Daily Energy Expenditure, then adjust up or down from that number based on your goal โ eating below it for weight loss, at or near it for maintenance.
+The TDEE Calculator estimates your Total Daily Energy Expenditure.
+Adjust up or down from that number based on your goal: below it for weight loss, at or near it for maintenance.

 Choose your macro percentage split.
-A standard keto ratio is 70โ75% fat, 20โ25% protein, and 5โ10% carbs.
-If muscle preservation is a priority during a calorie deficit, lean toward the higher end of the protein range.
+A standard keto ratio is 70-75% fat, 20-25% protein, and 5-10% carbs.
+If muscle preservation matters during a calorie deficit, lean toward the higher end of the protein range.

 Convert percentages to calories.
 Multiply your total daily calorie target by each macro's percentage.
-For example, at 2,000 calories with a 75/20/5 split: 1,500 calories from fat, 400 from protein, 100 from carbs.
+At 2,000 calories with a 75/20/5 split, that's 1,500 calories from fat, 400 from protein, and 100 from carbs.

 Convert calories to grams.
 Divide the fat calories by 9, and the protein and carb calories by 4 each.
-In the example above: roughly 167g fat, 100g protein, and 25g carbs per day.
+In the example above, that comes to roughly 167g fat, 100g protein, and 25g carbs per day.

 Use the Keto Calculator to skip the manual math.
-The Keto Calculator performs steps 3 and 4 automatically once you enter your calorie target and preferred macro split, giving you exact gram targets to track.
+The Keto Calculator runs steps 3 and 4 automatically once you enter your calorie target and preferred macro split, handing you exact gram targets to track.

 Track net carbs, not total carbs, against your target.
 Your carb gram target represents net carbs (total minus fiber).
-Use the Net Carbs Calculator on individual foods throughout the day to stay under your limit.
+Run individual foods through the Net Carbs Calculator throughout the day to stay under your limit.

 Common Mistakes to Avoid

-- Using total carbs instead of net carbs โ this causes people to think they've exceeded their limit when fiber-rich foods are actually still within budget, or vice versa for foods with hidden sugars.
+- Using total carbs instead of net carbs.
+This makes people think they've blown their limit when fiber-rich foods actually still fit the budget, or the opposite for foods with hidden sugars.

-- Setting a calorie target and never revisiting it โ as you lose weight, your calorie needs drop, so a target that worked initially can become a maintenance level over time.
-Recalculate periodically.
+- Setting a calorie target and never revisiting it.
+Your calorie needs drop as you lose weight, so a target that worked at the start can quietly become a maintenance level over time.
+Recalculate every so often.

-- Ignoring protein in favour of maximising fat โ protein is capped in keto macros for a reason, but going too low on protein risks muscle loss, especially during a calorie deficit.
+- Chasing fat while neglecting protein.
+Protein is capped in keto macros for a reason, but going too low risks muscle loss, especially during a calorie deficit.

 Formula & Methodology

-Calories from each macro = Total daily calories ร macro percentage
+Calories from each macro = Total daily calories x macro percentage